Consent to receive donations of vacation or paid time off

 - Donations are taxed.

-- You receive donations beginning the pay period you use up all your paid leave and you’ll see donation earnings on your pay stub.
-The Floating Leave with Pay Day can be saved and will not count against your donations.
+- You receive donations beginning the pay period you use all of your paid leave, for the hours that are coded as SLWOP/Unpaid on your timesheet.
+You’ll see donation earnings on your pay stub.

 - PERA deductions are not taken out.